Isata Kanneh-Mason: Early life and education

 Kanneh-Mason grew up in Nottingham, England.
 She is the first child of Stuart Mason, from London, a luxury hotel business manager of Antiguan descent, and Dr. Kadiatu Kanneh, from Sierra Leone, a former lecturer at the University of Birmingham and author of the 2020 book House of Music: Raising the Kanneh-Masons.

 Kanneh-Mason attended the Purcell School, before earning a place to study at the Royal Academy of Music on the Sir Elton John Scholarship.
 She later performed with Elton John himself in Los Angeles in 2013.
 While at the RAM, she studied under Joanna MacGregor and Carole Presland.

 Career

-Kanneh-Mason was an ECHO Rising Star in the 2021–22 season performing in many of Europe’s finest halls and she is also the recipient of the coveted Leonard Bernstein Award, an Opus Klassik award for best young artist and is one of the Konzerthaus Dortmund’s Junge Wilde artists.
-She was artist-in-residence with the Royal Philharmonic Orchestra in the 2022–23 season.
+Kanneh-Mason was named an ECHO Rising Star for the 2021–22 season and received the Leonard Bernstein Award.
+Her early career recognitions also include an Opus Klassik award for best young artist and selection as one of the Konzerthaus Dortmund’s Junge Wilde artists.
+During the 2022–23 season, she served as artist-in-residence with the Royal Philharmonic Orchestra.

 Kanneh-Mason made her solo debut at the BBC Proms in 2023, playing Sergei Prokofiev's Piano Concerto #3 with the BBC National Orchestra of Wales.